-Breaking Boundaries in Science and in Life: How Yasmin Hurd, PhD, is Paving New Ground for Addiction TreatmentJune 24, 2021
+Breaking Boundaries: How Yasmin Hurd, PhD, is Paving New Ground for Addiction TreatmentJune 24, 2021

 Neuroscientist Yasmin Hurd, PhD, has a natural way of connecting with people.
 Whether through her many research publications, a TED Talk, or during a virtual meeting with two team members of Mount Sinai Innovation Partners (MSIP), it is easy to be inspired by Hurd’s life and career as the Ward-Coleman Chair of Translational Neuroscience and Director of the Addiction Institute at Mount Sinai.